sakirm-icpl/threat-advisory/CONTRIBUTING.md

 2. Contact the maintainers directly
 3. Check our [documentation](docs/) for more information

-Thank you for helping make the Threat Advisory Database better for everyone!
+Thank you for helping make the Version Detection Pattern Database better for everyone!